wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 #### Example 3 - Renaming source(s) with a point tag value node

 Assume that you have 5 unique servers (server1, server2, server3, etc.) running multiple applications at any given moment.
-There are a set of general metrics that apply to all applications, such as "application.latency".
+There are a set of general metrics that apply to all applications, such as `application.latency`.
 An application point tag is applied to the data format in order to determine which application each source on the chart is associated with.
 The format of the application point tag key is as follows:

 ```
 application=<company>.id-<value>_<appName>